Justin Anantawan

 Beyond advocacy, Justin is a passionate storyteller and artist.
 An avid photographer, his powerful photo essays on LGBTQ+ and poz communities are regularly published in Where Love Is Illegal, and his recent documentation of Black Lives Matter in Toronto has drawn publishing interest.

-Music remains at the heart of Justin’s life.
-As choir director at two churches, he brings Gospel and RnB to life with spirit and soul.
-Today, he is proud to merge his love of music with his activism as a singer with The Promise—a rock musical band amplifying voices of resilience and hope.
+Music has always been the center of Justin’s life.
+As choir director at two churches, he channels Gospel and RnB with genuine fire.
+He’s also proud to have fused his artistry with his activism as a singer with The Promise—a rock opera band amplifying stories of resilience and hope—performing everywhere from the AIDS Committee of York Region’s 2019 World AIDS Day celebration to AIDS 2022 in Montreal.
+And there’s a good chance he’ll be taking the stage with The Promise again soon.

 2024 © The Promise | Developed by Digie Crew